loopback4/loopback-component-crud/README.md

 ### Step 1 (Define DataSource)

-Bind your dataSources you want to use for acl tables using `bindRelationalDataSource` and `bindCacheDataSource`
+Bind your dataSources you want to use for tables using `bindRelationalDataSource` and `bindCacheDataSource`

 We need two dataSource, one for relational models, and one for cache models